scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 With that annotation, we have that `OutputChannel[AnyRef]` conforms to `OutputChannel[String]`.
 That is, a channel on which one can write any object can substitute for a channel on which one can write only strings.

-## Function Declarations and Definitions
+## Method Declarations and Definitions

 ```ebnf
 Dcl                ::=  ‘def’ FunDcl